nate-hart-di/auto-sbm/README.md

 This will:

-- Create a Python virtual environment
+- Create a Python virtual environment (`.venv`)
-- Install all dependencies
+- Install all required dependencies
-- Ensure your PATH is set up
-- Authenticate GitHub CLI if needed

-> **Note on Virtual Environments:**
+- Create a global `sbm` command so you can run it from any directory

+> **How the Global Command Works:**
 >
-> - If you also work in `di-websites-platform`, its virtualenv will auto-activate when you `cd` into that directory.
-This will not interfere with Auto-SBM.
-> - The `sbm` alias always uses the correct Python environment for Auto-SBM, so you can run `sbm` commands from **anywhere** in your terminal.
-> - **Tip:** Always use the `sbm` alias (not `python -m sbm.cli`) to avoid any environment issues.
+> The setup script places a small "wrapper" script at `~/.local/bin/sbm`.
+This standard directory is added to your shell's `PATH`.
+>
+> This wrapper automatically uses the correct Python interpreter and all the dependencies from within this project's `.venv` folder.
+This gives you the ability to call `sbm` from anywhere, without needing to activate the virtual environment manually.

 ---